-The following screening level analysis is intended as a first attempt to identify potential level 3 charging sites that may be suitable for development over the coming years to meet the needs of the increasing number of EVs in the County.
-The key considerations in identifying the 12 zones shown in Figure 28 were the total number of vehicles stopping in each zone on a daily basis, traffic passing nearby, the percentage of vehicles stopping for less than 30 minutes, the percentage of trips over 50 miles beginning and ending in each zone, and the proximity of each zone to existing charging infrastructure.
+The following screening level analysis is a first attempt to identify potential level 3 charging sites that may be suitable for development over the coming years to meet the needs of the increasing number of EVs in the County.
+The key considerations in identifying the 13 zones shown in Figure 29 were the total number of vehicles stopping in each zone on a daily basis, traffic passing nearby, the percentage of vehicles stopping for less than 30 minutes, the percentage of trips over 50 miles beginning and ending in each zone, and the proximity of each zone to existing charging infrastructure.

-More information about the zones is located in Appendix A, beginning on page 62.
-Figure 37 (page 71) shows a more detailed county-level view.
-Figure 38 (page 72) and Figure 39 (page 73) provide a close-up view of each of the level 3 priority zones.
-The tables on pages 74 through 76 detail the total volume of vehicles stopping, dwell time, pass-through traffic, and length of trips starting and ending in each zone.
+More information about the zones is located in Appendix A, beginning on page 64.
+Figure 31 (page 65) shows a more detailed county-level view.
+Figure 42 (page 76) and Figure 43 (page 77) provide a close-up view of each of the level 3 priority zones.
+The tables on pages 78 through 80 detail the total volume of vehicles stopping, dwell time, ending in each zone, and the proximity of each zone to existing charging infrastructure.